 -Water – we sell 500ml Belu Water for £0.60p.
 (All of Belu’s profits go to WaterAid.
 To date, they have donated more then £2.2 million.)

--Two bath Size Towels – Towel Hire £1.50/towel (one to place on your mat during class and one if you choose to shower here after class)
+-A bath Size Towels – Towel Hire £1.50/towel (one to place on your mat during class.
+Our showers are currently closed so you will not need one for showering)

 -£1 for our coin lockers.

 – Register at reception and let the teacher know if you have any illness or injuries.